 In the early 2000’s, Murray Efford developed a novel approach to inference about animal density based on capture-recapture data.
 The manuscript on this work was rejected by a top ecological journal without review (an interesting comment on the response of our peer review system to innovation), but was published in Oikos in 2004.
 The approach was anchored in a conceptual model of the trapping process in which an animal’s probability of being captured in any particular trap was a decreasing function of the distance between the animal’s home range center and the trap.
 This assumed relationship was very similar to the key relationship on which distance sampling methods are based.
-Efford viewed the distribution of animal range centers as being governed by a spatial point process, and the target of estimation was the intensity or density of this process.
+Efford viewed the distribution of animal range centers as being governed by a spatial point process, and the target of estimation was the intensity or density of this process, equivalent to animal density in the study area.
 Efford (2004) initially used an ad hoc approach to inference based on inverse prediction.
 He later teamed with David Borchers to develop a formal likelihood approach to estimation (Borchers and Efford 2008 and subsequent papers).

-At about the same time that Efford was formalizing his approach, yet independently of that work, Andy Royle developed a similar approach for the related problem of density estimation based on locations of active captures of animals obtained during active searches of prescribed areas (as opposed to captures in traps with fixed locations).
+At about the same time that Efford was formalizing his approach, yet independently of that work, Andy Royle developed a similar approach for the related problem of density estimation based on locations of captures of animals obtained during active searches of prescribed areas (as opposed to captures in traps with fixed locations).
 Andy approached the inference problem using hierarchical modeling, with both a process component (the spatial distribution of animal range centers and a probability distribution reflecting movement about those centers) and an observation component (non-zero capture probability for locations within the surveyed area and 0 outside this area).
-He used the data augmentation approach that he had just developed (Royle et al. 2007) to deal with animals in the population that are never captured, and he implemented the model using MCMC (Royle and Young 2008).
+He used the data augmentation approach that he had just developed (Royle et al. 2007) to deal with animals in the population that are never captured, and he implemented the model using Markov chain Monte Carlo sampling (Royle and Young 2008).
 Ullas and I asked Andy for help with inference about tiger densities, and he extended his approach to deal with fixed trap locations by modeling detection probability as a function of the distance between range center and trap, thus solving our two fundamental problems emanating from spatial distributions of animals and traps (Royle et al. 2009 ab).

-The preceding narrative about the solution of two inference problems faced by Ullas Karanth and me was presented to motivate interest in the models that are the subject of Spatial Capture-Recapture.
+The preceding narrative about the solution of two inference problems faced by Ullas Karanth and I was presented to motivate interest in the models that are the subject of Spatial Capture-Recapture.
 SCR models provide a formal solution to the problem of heterogeneous capture probabilities associated with locations of animal ranges relative to trap locations.
 They also provide a formal and direct (as opposed to ad hoc and indirect) means of estimating density, naturally defined for SCR models as number of range centers per unit area.
 This motivation is perhaps adequate, but it is certainly incomplete.
 As noted in this book’s introduction, SCR models should not be viewed simply as extensions of standard capture-recapture models designed to solve specific spatial problems.
 Rather, SCR models represent a much more profound development, dealing explicitly with ecological processes associated with animal locations and movement as well as with the spatial aspects of sampling natural populations.
 They provide improvements over standard capture-recapture models in our abilities to address questions about demographic state variables (density, abundance) and processes (survival, recruitment), and they provide new possibilities for addressing questions about both statics and dynamics of spatial organization and space use by animals.